 Swing around to the other side and find a broad, welcoming front porch, sweetly appropriate for its day.

-Blackwell House was built on a natural knoll facing the river.
-On the far shore was Ravenswood, bucolic and destined to become New York City’s first suburb.
+Settlers built Blackwell House on a natural knoll facing the river.
+On the far shore, Ravenswood, bucolic and destined to become New York City’s first suburb.

-Main Street was inexplicably designed to circle past its back door.
+Yet, Main Street’s inexplicably designed to curl past its back door.